brian7704/OpenTAKServer-docs/docs/configuration.md

 - OTS_SSL_STREAMING_PORT
     - OpenTAKServer listens on this port for SSL connections from ATAK, WinTAK, and iTAK.
 Default `8089`

+- OTS_BACKUP_COUNT (Added in 1.1.4)
+  - Log files in `~/ots/logs/` will rotate at midnight every night.
+This setting determines the number of days to keep rotated logs
+    Log files older than this setting will be automatically deleted.
+Default `7`

+- OTS_RABBITMQ_SERVER_ADDRESS (Added in 1.1.4)
+  - Address of the RabbitMQ server.
+Default `127.0.0.1`

+- OTS_MEDIAMTX_API_ADDRESS (Added in 1.1.4)
+  - Address for MediaMTX's API server.
+Make sure to include the scheme (ie `http://`), address, and port.
+Default `http://localhost:9997`

 - OTS_MEDIAMTX_TOKEN
     - This token protects the /api/mediamtx/webhook endpoint.
 It is generated using `python3 -c 'import secrets; print(secrets.token_hex())`